dixonsilveroff/Africa-Waste-Observatory/src/content/markdown/intro.md

 ## Why It Matters

-Effective solid waste management is crucial for:
+Effective waste management is crucial for:

 - Public health and environmental protection
 - Economic development and job creation